JediKnightChan/EternalCrusadeResurrection/README.md

 This template can be used as a starting point for creating a similar genre game.

-## Features:
+## Features
 -  C++ Unreal Engine 5 project
 -  Customization system for modular characters (material customization, mesh customization)
 -  Epic Online Services P2P matchmaking (users can create their own matches)
 -  3rd person multiplayer shooter and melee combat system